LuisaEgoavil/Beer-Challenge/README.md

 ## Description

-Beer Challenge is a game where the player has to move to the left and the right avoiding getting hit by the obstacles.
-His mission?
+Beer Challenge is a game where the player moves right and left avoiding getting hit by the obstacles.
+Your mission?
 Collect 5 coins so he can enjoy a nice big beer!
-While the player is trying to get the coins, the obstacles will keep dropping so it will make the player a little more difficult to complete the task.
+Everytime you earn 1 coin, the speed from the falling rocks will increment, so be carefull!

 ## MVP